The area around Umm Qasr and the Al Faw peninsula in Iraq featured a range of amphibious and mine clearance activities in 2003.

 RFA Sandown led the convoy, arriving on the 28th March 2003, Berth 5, with 232.3 tonnes of humanitarian supplies, gifted by Kuwait.[tabs] [tab title=”Sir Galahad Arrives 1″]

-RFA Sir Galahad was followed by RFA Sir Percivale a few days later.
+RFA Sir Galahad was followed by RFA Sir Percivale a few days later, and it was reported that more mines were found, again, luck that none of the vessels encountered them

 However, ten days after the first port visit Lloyds were still refusing to insure civilian vessels, or at least at a rate that was affordable.
 This lack of insurance meant larger vessels carrying the thousands of tonnes humanitarian supplies needed by the people of Basra remained on ships in the Gulf.